 5 Important Pros and Cons of the Boston Terrier Breed

-As to date, the Boston Terrier ranks #21 in popularity out of 190 pure dog breeds by the American Kennel Association.
+As of 2019, the Boston Terrier ranks #21 in popularity out of 190 pure dog breeds by the American Kennel Association.
 Known as the “American Gentleman,” the non-sporting dog’s bloodlines originated in the United States—an obvious fact because of the notoriety of its name.
-The Boston Terrier is well-known for its cheerful disposition, playful, good nature, and energetic companionship, making the breed a smart and solid family choice.
+The Boston Terrier is well-known for its cheerful disposition, playfulness, good nature, and energetic companionship, making the breed a smart and solid family choice.

 Dogs got personality.